-The Fund is exposed to credit risk, which is the risk that the counterparty will be unable to pay amounts in full when they fall due.
+The Fund is exposed to credit risk, which is the risk that a counterparty will be unable to pay amounts in full when they fall due.

-The main concentration of credit risk, to which the Fund is exposed, arises from the Fund's investment in debt securities.
-Cash and cash equivalents, amounts due from brokers and other receivables.
+The main concentration of credit risk, to which the Fund is exposed, arises from the Fund's investment in debt securities and cash and cash equivalents.